sharukuffair/sharukuffair/README.md

 - 🔭 I’m currently working on [My Portfolio](https://sharukuffair.netlify.app/)
 - :computer: Most used line of code `git commit -m "Initial Commit"`

-- 👨‍💻 All of my projects are available at [https://sharukuffair.netlify.app/](https://sharukuffair.netlify.app/)
+- 👨‍💻 All of my projects are available at [My site](https://sharukuffair.netlify.app/)

 - 📫 How to reach me **sharukuffair1998@gmail.com**